y9vad9/rsocket-kotlin-router/README.md

 providing a neat and modular approach to managing RSocket routes and not only.

 ## Example
+Here is the small example of how it all works:
 ```kotlin
 internal fun RSocketConnectionAcceptor(
     service: YourService,